Skip to content

 Short answers, pulled from the story.

-Andreas Palaiologos died poor in Rome at some point in June 1502.
-He was buried with honor in St Peter's Basilica next to his father Thomas.
+Andreas Palaiologos died in Rome in June 1502.
+He was buried with honor in St. Peter's Basilica, next to his father Thomas.
+His widow Caterina received 104 ducats from Pope Alexander VI to cover the funeral expenses.